Baked Brie en Croûte with Honey, Dried Cherries, Rosemary & Pecans

 assembled brie en croute ready to bake

 Bake for about 20 minutes, or until golden brown.
-Let the baked Brie sit for at least 45 to 50 minutes before serving, otherwise the cheese will ooze right out.
-I usually bake it right before a party, and then let it rest en route.
-When we arrive, it’s ready to serve with fruit and crackers.
+Let it sit for at least 45 minutes before serving, otherwise the cheese will ooze right out.
+Serve with fruit and crackers.

 Baked Brie en Croûte with Honey, Dried Cherries, Pecans & Rosemary